-- whether the applicant meets the requirements to be an M&V Professional (refer to Tables 3.1 and 3.2 above) - education and work experience of the applicant relevant to: - the activity being implemented and the type of end-user equipment and M&V techniques to be used for the implementation in question (if the application is implementation specific), or - the type of end-user equipment and M&V techniques to be used in any implementation (if the application is for general approval). - quality of the example M&V Professional Report and whether the example sufficiently demonstrates the applicant's understanding of the PIAM&V method (ie, clause 7A of the ESS Rule and PIAM&V Method Requirements), and - previous performance of the applicant on other PIAM&V projects developed under the ESS.
+- the type of end-user equipment and M&V techniques to be used in any implementation (if the application is for general approval). - quality of the example M&V Professional Report and whether the example sufficiently demonstrates the applicant's understanding of the PIAM&V method requirements of the ESS Rule (clause 7A), and - previous performance of the applicant on other PIAM&V projects developed under the ESS.